PetarChulin/Shuttle-vs.-Aliens/README.md

+# Shuttle-vs.-Aliens

-# Shuttle-vs.-Aliens the game is constantly upgraded
+# The game is constantly upgraded

 very simple scrolling game, download it run index.html and try your best...;)